I always encourage my clients to adopt high-quality protein-rich foods and supplement them with protein powders.

 Let's dive in.

-- A regular person needs a dose of 0.8 grams of protein per kilogram of body weight daily, which determines how many protein shakes are needed.
+- A regular person is encouraged to take 0.8 grams of protein per kilogram of body weight daily.

 How Much Protein Shake Do You Need?

 How much protein shake you might need depends on several factors like your daily nutrition, muscle size, as well as your fitness goals.